Skip to main content

 The Agent Spec Document

 An agent spec is not a traditional PRD.
 It is a hybrid of product requirements, operating procedures, and safety policies.
+Closer to the AI Feature Spec Template than a standard requirements doc.
 It needs to answer three fundamental questions:

 Your agent spec serves multiple audiences: